 30 minutesof moderate-intensity physical activity on most or all days of the week

-- partnering up with a diet and exercise buddy
+- partnering with a diet and exercise buddy

-- using the weighing scales no more than once a week and at a consistent time of the day each week
+- using weighing scales no more than once a week at a consistent time of the day

-Combining a healthful diet with an active lifestyle can help a person maintain a healthy weight.
-Planning meals and shopping is essential for successful weight loss.
+Combining a healthy diet with an active lifestyle can help a person maintain a moderate weight.
+Planning meals and shopping is beneficial for successful weight loss.

 Counting calories may not be the only useful approach to weight loss.
 A weight loss program is more successful when a person adapts it to their individual requirements.

-A registered dietitian or certified nutrition specialist can work with a person to devise an optimal meal plan and can support the person while they work towards their weight loss goals.
+A registered dietitian or certified nutrition specialist can work with a person to devise an optimal meal plan and support the person while working toward their weight loss goals.